nypl-spacetime/building-inspector/README_WARPER_IMPORT.md

      `cp 1148/*/*.json /path/to/app/public/files`

- 6. Run the `ingestor_config_builder.py` ingest configuration file creator on the sheets. **IMPORTANT:** Sometimes the original TIFFs contain weird bounding boxes that mess up the admin/progress views so make sure to test those and manually fix if necessary:
+ 6. Run the `ingestor_config_builder.py` ingest configuration file creator on the sheets. **IMPORTANT:** Sometimes the original TIFFs contain weird bounding boxes that mess up the admin/progress views so make sure to test those and manually fix if necessary (you can tell by using the progress view to look for unevenly-placed markers):

     `./ingestor_config_builder.py 1148`